vicramon/ember-tutorial/chapters/introduction.md

 First, there's a lot to learn here as is, and throwing testing into the mix would make this tutorial just that much more complicated.

-Second, you can write integration tests for Ember with Cucumber (or Rspec), and this can be better than using Ember's built in testing helpers because you can test persistence.
-However, you still should write Ember unit tests.
+Second, you can write integration tests for Ember with Cucumber (or Rspec Integration), and this can be better than using Ember's built in testing helpers because you can test persistence.
+However, I think you still should write unit tests for your Ember code.
 I recommend [Ember Qunit](https://github.com/rpflorence/ember-qunit) for that.
 There's also an [Ember guide on testing](http://emberjs.com/guides/testing/) that I recommend you read after this tutorial.

 If there's a lot of demand for help with testing then I can write another section on how to do it, just let me know.

 ## Questions & Mistakes

 If you have a question or find a mistake then please email me at vic@vicramon.com.
-The tutorial content is on [GitHub](http://www.github.com/vicramon/ember-tutorial-app) so you can also submit a pull request if you feel so inclined.
+The tutorial content is on [GitHub](http://www.github.com/vicramon/ember-tutorial-app) so you can even submit a pull request if you feel so inclined.